Greveley/SuperstoreSalesPrediction/README.md

 ![](https://github.com/Greveley/SuperstoreSalesPrediction/blob/main/plots/results.png)

-As you can see there is still room for improvement but the long wavelength trend in the data is there.
+Standard deviation of the predictions varies each timestep.
+This can be used as a psuedo-confidence index in the predictions.
 It struggles with the extreme peaks.
 Perhaps a shorter prediction length would help this?
 Food for thought.
 Definitely also would be good to use a larger dataset or augment the data to increase the number of training examples.
+As you can see there is still room for improvement but the long wavelength trend in the data is there.